Mansa-Muntari/menelik-theme-vscode/README.md

 # Overview
-Menelik was designed with simplicity in mind.
+Menelik Theme was designed with simplicity in mind.
 The theme uses contrasting shades of grey and minimal syntax colours to achieve a simple, clean visual appearance.

 The creation of this theme was powered by Mike Tromba's [**Theme Studio for VS Code.**](https://themes.vscode.one/)